-Note: The four following group care measures were changed this month to represent the percentage of ALL children in out-of-home care who are placed in group care, as opposed to the percentage of children in licensed care placed in group care.
+Note: The four following group care measures were recently changed to report the percentage of ALL children in out-of-home care who are placed in group care, as opposed to the percentage of children in licensed care placed in group care.

 In the following four Tableau views, the percentages reflect the number of children in out of home care who were placed in group care by CBC lead agency, effective April 2018.
-For children age 0-5, the CBCs percentages have remained fairly stable since 2014. .
+For children age 0-5, the overall percentage of children placed in group care has been declining.